- The design office is now completing preliminary and early design work.

-- We are completing early environmental and design work for a new direct ramp from westbound I-90 to westbound SR 18 near North Bend.
+- Environmental review work for a new direct ramp from westbound I-90 to westbound SR 18 near North Bend is complete.
 The new ramp would help relieve congestion and improve traffic flow at the busy interchange.

-- We do not have funding at this time to complete design work, build a wider highway or the new ramp.
+- We do not have funding at this time construct this project.

 - Sign up to receive email updates about this project and other South King County topics.

 Why is WSDOT

 designing a direct ramp from westbound I-90 to westbound SR 18?

 Our plan for this area includes additional direct freeway-to-freeway ramps and improvements to help control traffic at I-90 on- and off-ramp intersections.
 We also plan to widen seven miles of SR 18 from Issaquah-Hobart Road to I-90.
 These improvements would make up the last segment of a multi-phase project to widen 21 miles of SR 18 to four lanes from Auburn to I-90.
 We do not have funding to design or construct these improvements.